Vaccines & Titre Tests

 Every client's lifestyle is different, and every patient is an individual.
 So why would we have standard vaccine protocols?

-In your first consultation with Dr. Jason, you will discuss you and your best friend's lifestyle and values... he will ask if your cat goes outside, if your dog crosses the US border, if you go hiking in or out of the Okanagan, and so forth.
-Our goal is to protect your pet against serious diseases, while avoid vaccinations for the sake of vaccinations.
+In your first consultation with one of our veterinarians, you will discuss you and your best friend's lifestyle and values... they will ask if your cat goes outside, if your dog crosses the US border, if you go hiking in or out of the Okanagan, and so forth.
+Our goal is to protect your pet against serious viruses, while avoiding vaccinations for the sake of vaccinations.

 As they get older, we recommend testing your cats' and dogs' blood with titre tests, to find out what immunity they have developed.
 This enables you to know what they are or are not immune to, so you don't unnecessarily routinely vaccinate them.